• Home

 My projects

-1Energy: Social Value Framework
+1Energy: Creating a Social Value Framework for Renewable Energy

 1Energy is an independent developer of Low-to-Zero Carbon (LZC) heat networks in urban areas across the UK.
 1Energy has the potential to significantly contribute to Net Zero targets, enhance air quality and public health, influence behavioural changes and support local economies through job creation and skill development.
 1Energy asked RealWorth to develop a proposal for the creation of a Social Impact Strategy and general approach to measuring, optimising and reporting on the social value created by their activities.